Running, the Christian Walk

 Considering the comparisons drawn, here are a few takeaways.

-When starting out running, or living the Christian life as a new convert to Christ, it can seem overwhelming.
+It can seem overwhelming when starting out running or living the Christian life as a new convert to Christ.
 How do I become a proficient runner?
 How do I grow in my relationship with God through Christ?

-There is always another fitness goal to reach.
-There is always another question to answer, another passage to scour, another sin to forsake.
+There is always another fitness goal to reach, another question to answer, another passage to scour, another sin to forsake.

 Progress is established with endurance

 In the trenches, sometimes progress goes unnoticed.
 We want to give up because we don’t see the results of our faithful plodding.
-Then, miraculously, one day we find that we’ve reached our first fitness goal or that we are getting awfully close, and we think about how far we’ve come.
+Then, miraculously, one day, we find that we’ve reached our first fitness goal or are getting awfully close, and we think about how far we’ve come.

-One day, we may be having a conversation with a friend and a passage of Scripture pops into mind with which we can encourage our friend.
-Or we find ourselves reacting to a frustrating situation in a way that is far different than how we used to; in a way that shows God’s handiwork in our life.
+One day, we may be having a conversation with a friend, and a passage of Scripture pops into mind with which we can encourage our friend.
+Or we find ourselves reacting to a frustrating situation in a way that is far different than how we used to, in a way that shows God’s handiwork in our lives.

-If you find yourself in either or both of these challenges, be encouraged.
-You’re getting better all the time, whether or not you realize it.
+If you struggle as a runner or a Christian, be encouraged.
+You’re getting better all the time, whether you realize it or not.

-To the runner, I recommend you keep a log of all your workouts: distance, time, how you felt, etc. Seeing your stats over time gives a realistic and encouraging look at how far you’ve come, especially on those days when you are questioning your progress.
+To runners, I recommend keeping a log of all your workouts: distance, time, how you felt, etc. Seeing your stats over time gives a realistic and encouraging look at how far you’ve come, especially on those days when you are questioning your progress.

 Don’t give up.
 Keep running the race.
 Keep plodding along.
 With an eye on the great things already accomplished, know that it just keeps getting better.